 Most of the shops are high-end … but good thing they have affordable dining options, since we were already starved after all the walking.

 After filling up, we then went to their casino to play some slot machines.
 Before entering, one of the casino attendants stopped us and requested to take a look at my sister’s passport.
 We were surprised and was wondering what could possibly be wrong.
 Since the attendant didn’t speak fluent English, she didn’t bother to explain why she stopped us for the passport.
-She continued … taking a close look at my sister’s passport, did some mental calculations for about 15 seconds, returned the passport with a smile, and directed us to enter.
-We later realized that she must have thought my sister was a minor and not allowed to go in the casino, we just laughed because although my sister is short and looks young for her age, she’s already an accomplished doctor.
+She continued … taking a close look at my sister’s passport… did some mental calculations for about 15 seconds, returned the passport with a smile, and directed us to enter.
+We later realized that she must have thought my sister was a minor and not allowed to go inside the casino, we just laughed because although my sister is short and looks young for her age, she’s already an accomplished doctor.

 If time permitted, we could have spent an entire day in the Venetian Macau just to take pictures but we wanted to visit more places to visit in Macau so we had to move on to our next destination, Senado Square and the famous Ruins of Saint Paul Cathedral in Mainland Macau.